ovnisoftware/NormsDist/README.md

 C# Implementation of the Excel NormsDist function

 NormsDist is a statistical function in Excel.
 It's useful for calculating the area under a a curve and for calculating probabilities.
-For example, if you want to calculate the probability of something occuring between +1 and +3 standard deviations, just run this function:
+For example, if you want to calculate the probability of something occurring between +1 and +3 standard deviations, just run this function:

 ```